Helping indie makers and very small companies with email copy

 This is how my execution works: We will test a series of three things, and I’ll give it three shots.

 In the first round, you run the copy exactly how I wrote it.
-You can only change a word if it’s legally or factually inaccurate.
+You can only change a word if it’s legally or factually inaccurate, or if it’s not written how you would say it (in terms of your writing voice).
 If it doesn’t work, I’ll give it a second try.

 If we do that again, and you run it word for word the way I had written it and it doesn’t work, we’ll go into the last third round.
 If it doesn’t work either, we’ll have to admit that the tests failed.
 We will then wrap up and review the project and I will try to find someone who I think can help you better.